Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Rashba wire in proximity to an s-wave superconductor

-We now discuss various types of scattering using Eq.~(\ref{EQ:TOP_CHARGE}) and start with the example of a superlattice.
-In the clean case, the required odd number of channels for the topological state is only achieved if the chemical potential is within the Zeeman gap and hence close to the band bottom~\cite{Lutchyn10, Oreg10}.
-The superlattice allows this for a larger range of chemical potentials out of the Zeeman gap.
-The minigaps (or equivantly, perfect backscattering) can induce topological order away from the band bottom, and the topological phase space area can be even increased as compared to the clean case, as shown in Fig.~\ref{FIG:swave}(a,b).
-Strikingly, one can even use topologically trivial pieces to induce the topological state.
+We now apply our formula Eq.~(\ref{EQ:TOP_CHARGE}) to the case of regular scattering (i.e.~from a superlattice).
+For a clean wire, the required odd number of channels for the topological state is only achieved if the chemical potential is within the Zeeman gap~\cite{Lutchyn10, Oreg10}.
+The perfect backscattering from a superlattice (or equivalently, minigaps) allow this for a larger range of $\mu$.
+Strikingly, even a superlattice formed from topologically trivial pieces can be topological.
+In summary, regular scattering can induce topological order out of the Zeeman gap, enlarging the topological phase area beyond its clean wire value, as shown in Fig.~\ref{FIG:swave}(a,b).

-In the experimentally relevant case of irregular scattering, we use the average Lyapunov exponent given by Eq.~(\ref{EQ:LYEXP}) to determine the phase boundaries of a long quantum wire from Eq.~\eqref{EQ:TOP_CHARGE}.
+In the experimentally relevant case of irregular scattering, we use the average Lyapunov exponent given by Eq.~(\ref{EQ:LYEXP}) to determine the (not-averaged) phase boundary of a long quantum wire from Eq.~\eqref{EQ:TOP_CHARGE}.
 Noting that $\bar{\Lambda}$ is a monotonous function of energy, we get:

-In the weak disorder limit, $\lambda\rightarrow\infty$, we recover the clean wire result:$\mu_\pm=\pm\sqrt{B^2-\Delta^2}$.
+In the clean limit, $\lambda\rightarrow\infty$, we recover the ballistic result: $\mu_\pm=\pm\sqrt{B^2-\Delta^2}$.
 In contrast to the common wisdom based on the effective p-wave model, we find that the topological region is not destroyed by disorder but merely shifted to higher chemical potentials.
-In fact the chemical potential (or gate) range where the wire is topological, $\mu_+-\mu_-=2\sqrt{B^2-\Delta^2}$, is {\it independent} of the disorder strength, while the total area of the topological region in the $(B,\mu)$ plane is conserved.
+In fact the chemical potential (or gate) range where the wire is topological, $\mu_+-\mu_-=2\sqrt{B^2-\Delta^2}$, is {\it independent} of the disorder strength.
+Thus the total area of the topological region in the $(B,\mu)$ plane is conserved.
 We stress that this result is valid to all orders in disorder strength.